ioar1/WWTPeffects_SIA_FCL/README.md

+# Dataset: Whole-stream wastewater addition stimulates the green food web pathway but does not affect food chain length

 # Overview
 This is the accompanying research data and code for the paper de Guzman et al. (2026) - "Whole-stream wastewater addition stimulates the green food web pathway but does not affect food chain length" published in Hydrobiologia.
 DOI: 10.1007/s10750-025-06103-w